-During fiscal 2020, Jeffrey D. Benjamin, Chairman of the Board, purchased and sold precious metals through A-Mark and paid associated storage fees.
+During fiscal 2021, Jeffrey D. Benjamin, Chairman of the Board, engaged in foreign currency exchange transactions through A-Mark, for an aggregate dollar value of \$220,955.
 The Company believes that all transactions were on an arms' length basis and on terms and conditions applicable to unaffiliated third parties.
-The aggregate value of these transactions (in U.S. dollars) during fiscal 2020 was \$504,727.